unionj-cloud/go-doudou/README.md

 ## Credits

 Give credits to following repositories and all their contributors:
-- [hashicorp/memberlist](https://github.com/hashicorp/memberlist): go-doudou is relying on it to implement service register/discovery/fault tolerance feature.
-- [gorilla/mux](https://github.com/gorilla/mux): go-doudou is relying on it to implement http router.
 - [go-redis/redis_rate](github.com/go-redis/redis_rate): go-doudou is relying on it to implement redis based rate limit feature
 - [apolloconfig/agollo](https://github.com/apolloconfig/agollo): go-doudou is relying on it to implement remote configuration management support for [Apollo](https://github.com/apolloconfig/apollo)
 - [nacos-group/nacos-sdk-go](https://github.com/nacos-group/nacos-sdk-go): go-doudou is relying on it to implement service discovery and remote configuration management support for [Nacos](https://github.com/alibaba/nacos)